Theology For Life

-Would you like to learn more about your faith in a supportive group?
+- Would you like to learn more about your faith and develop your theological knowledge in a supportive environment with like-minded individuals?

 If so, Theology for Life is for you.
-Theology for Life (TFL) is a degree, diploma or certificate course which helps you connect your faith with every day life.
+Theology for Life (TFL) is an online part-time degree, diploma or certificate course which helps you connect your faith with everyday life.
 It is an accredited University course in Theology, delivered by St Padarn’s Institute and validated by the University of Wales, Trinity Saint David.

 You will explore these questions: